Stronger laws, awareness key to tackle city waste

 He called for the formation of a dedicated police unit under city corporations to enforce fines and waste management laws -- a proposal already under consideration by DNCC.

-Rakibul Hasan, a Keraniganj social worker, and ESDO president Shahriar Hossain also spoke.
+ESDO President Shahriar Hossain and Rakibul Hasan, a Keraniganj social worker, also spoke.

 Comments